-xii. documentation of actions regarding staff involved to include corrective action.

-- 6. A copy of all written reports shall be maintained in the resident's or child's record. - ĐE.
+- 1. documentation of actions regarding staff involved to include corrective action. - 6.
+A copy of all written reports shall be maintained in the resident's or child of a resident's record. - ĐE.
 Abuse and Neglect - 1.
-The provider shall establish and follow a written, abuse/neglect policy that includes the following information: The provider shall have a written policy and procedure for detecting and reporting suspected abuse or neglect that: - a. describes communication strategies used by the provider to maintain staff awareness of abuse prevention, current definitions of abuse and neglect, mandated reporting requirements to the child protection agency and applicable laws; - b. ensures the resident and child are is protected from potential harassment during the investigation; - c. addresses when an examination by a medical professional is indicated; ensures that the provider shall not delay reporting suspected abuse and/or neglect to the Child Protection Statewide Hotline in an attempt to conduct an internal investigation to verify the abuse/neglect allegations; - d. ensures that any staff member who abuses or neglects a resident will be disciplined; ensures that the provider shall not require any staff, including unpaid staff, to report suspected abuse/neglect to the provider or management prior to reporting to the Child Protection Statewide Hotline 1855-4LA-KIDS (1-855-452-5437);
+The provider shall establish and follow a written, abuse/neglect policy that includes the following information: The provider shall have a written policy and procedure for detecting and reporting suspected abuse or neglect that: - a. describes communication strategies used by the provider to maintain staff awareness of abuse prevention, current definitions of abuse and neglect, mandated reporting requirements to the Louisiana child protection agency Statewide Centralized Intake Hotline and applicable laws; - b. ensures the resident and child of a resident are is protected from potential harassment during the investigation; - c. addresses when an examination by a medical professional is indicated; ensures that the provider shall not delay reporting suspected abuse and/or neglect to the Louisiana Child Protection Statewide Centralized Intake Hotline in an attempt to conduct an internal investigation to verify the abuse/neglect allegations;

-- e. ensures the staff member involved in the incident does not work directly with the resident or child involved in the program until an internal investigation is conducted by the facility or the child protection unit makes an initial report; - f. ensures the staff member that may have been involved in the incident is not involved in conducting the investigation; - g. ensures that confidentiality of the incident is protected. - shall be reported according to the guidelines outlined in Subparagraph C.1.a, Critical Incidents.
-As mandated reporters, all staff and owners shall report any suspected abuse and/or neglect of a resident or child whether that abuse or neglect was perpetrated by a staff member, a family member, or any other person in accordance with LA R.S 14:403 to the Louisiana Child Protection Statewide Hotline 1-855-4LA-KIDS (1-855-452-5437).
+- d. ensures that any staff member who abuses or neglects a resident will be disciplined; ensures that the provider shall not require any staff, including unpaid staff, to report suspected abuse/neglect to the provider or management prior to reporting to the Child Protection Statewide Hotline 1-855-4LA-KIDS (1-855-452-5437); - e. ensures the staff member involved in the incident does not work directly with the resident or child of a resident involved in the program until an internal investigation is conducted by the facility or the child protection unit staff makes an initial report; - f. ensures the staff member that may have been involved in the incident is not involved in conducting the investigation; - g. ensures that confidentiality of the incident is protected. - 2.
+Any case of suspected resident abuse or neglect shall be reported according to the guidelines outlined in Subparagraph C.1.a, Critical Incidents.
+As mandated reporters, all staff and owners shall report any suspected abuse and/or neglect of a resident or child of a resident whether that abuse or neglect was perpetrated by a staff member, a family member, or any other person in accordance with R.S.
+14:403 to the Louisiana Child Protection Statewide Centralized Intake Hotline 1-855-4LA-KIDS (1-855-452-5437).
 This information shall be posted in an area regularly used by residents. - 3.
-After reporting suspected abuse and/or neglect as required by Louisiana law, provider shall notify licensing.
-At a minimum the report shall contain: - a. name of suspected resident or child victim of alleged child abuse and/or neglect; - b. address and telephone number of where suspected victim may be contacted; - c. name(s) of alleged perpetrator(s); - d. alleged perpetrator(s)' address;
+After reporting suspected abuse and/or neglect as required by Louisiana law, provider shall notify licensing section.
+At a minimum the report shall contain: